nicolasbuch/ghostscript-aws-lambda-2/README.md

 3. Click on "create version"
 4. Upload the zip file
 5. Add/update your lambda function with the newly deployed layer

+## About ghostscript in lambda
+You can find the gs binary in `/opt/bin/gs` (Lambda unpacks layers to `/opt`).

+Run `/opt/bin/gs --version` to check the deployed version.